BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 * The body of the message consists of a line for each value read from or written to the Stream Message.
 Each line contains an index and an encoded value.
-The encoded value is some data that is an actual part of the Stream Message.
+The encoded value is some data read from the Stream Message.
 The index represents the order in which its corresponding value was read from the message (on receiving) or the order in which it should be written to the message (on sending).
 Each line is as follows:

   index=value<CR>